Bootstrapping the Cross-Validation Estimate: Method

 Second, we note that the effective sample size of the training set based on the bootstrapped data can be substantially smaller than $m$.
-Specifically, the number of distinct observations in $D_{train}^*$ is $0.632m$ on average \cite{efron1997improvements}.
+Specifically, the number of distinct observations in $D_{train}^*$ is $0.632m$ on average \citep{efron1997improvements}.
 Therefore, it is desirable to increase the number of distinct observations of $D_{train}^*$ by allocating more observations to $D_{train}$, which is used to generate $D_{train}^*$ in a bootstrapped dataset.
-Ideally, we may want to increase the sample size of $D_{train}$ such that the number of distinct observations used for training is close to $m$ in bootstrapped cross-validation, i.e., $\# D_{train}^*\approx m,$ which requires to increase the sample size in $D_{train}$ from $m$ to $m/0.632.$ On the other hand, the sample size of $D_{test}$ and thus $D_{test}^*$ would be reduced by using a larger training set in the bootstrapped cross-validation and such a large reduction in testing sample size may increase the variance of the resulting estimate.
+Ideally, we may want to increase the sample size of $D_{train}$ such that the number of distinct observations used for training is close to $m$ in bootstrapped cross-validation, which requires to increase the sample size in $D_{train}$ from $m$ to $m/0.632.$ On the other hand, the sample size of $D_{test}$ and thus $D_{test}^*$ would be reduced by using a larger training set in the bootstrapped cross-validation and such a large reduction in testing sample size may increase the variance of the resulting estimate.
 In summary, while we want to increase the sample size in the training set to reduce the bias of estimating the model performance in bootstrapped cross-validation due to the fact that fewer distinct observations are used to train the prediction model, we also want to limit the reduction in the number of testing samples so that the variance of the cross-validation estimate would not be greatly affected by this adjustment in training and testing sample sizes.
-A compromise is to find a adjusted sample size $m_{adj}$ by minimizing the loss function
+A compromise is to find an adjusted sample size $m_{adj}$ by minimizing the loss function

 where the first and second terms control the closeness of the ``effective" sample size in the bootstrapped training set to $m$ and the relative change in the sample size of the testing set after the adjustment, respectively.
-Here, $\lambda_0$ controls the relative importance of theses two tasks in determining the final adjustment.
-In our limited experience, we have found that the performance of the resulting resampling procedure was not very sensitive to the selection of this penalty parameter within a wide range, and we recommended to set $\lambda_0=1-0.632=0.368$ in practice.
+Here, $\lambda_0$ controls the relative importance of these two tasks in determining the final adjustment.
+In our limited experience, we have found that the performance of the resulting resampling procedure was not very sensitive to the selection of this penalty parameter within a wide range, and we recommend setting $\lambda_0=1-0.632=0.368$ in practice.

-More importantly, to alleviate the computational demand for the bootstrap procedure, we propose the following algorithm:
+More importantly, to alleviate the computational demand for the bootstrap procedure, we propose algorithm \ref{ag:mainboot}.